1978–79 Boston College basketball point-shaving scandal: Aftermath

+Following the results of the Boston College point-shaving scandal, the NBA would permanently ban Cobb (who had previously been drafted by the Utah Jazz in 1979 and at one point tried out for the New Jersey Nets before being discovered to have been involved), Kuhn and Sweeney from playing in the NBA.
+As of 2025, they would be the last three individuals to have been permanently banned from the NBA following major scandals coming to light during their college basketball careers.
+Since then, other players to have been discovered in some serious scandals during their college careers, such as John "Hot Rod" Williams from the University of Tulane's point-shaving scandal in the 1980s, Stevin Smith from Arizona State University's point-shaving scandal in the 1990s, and Gary Neal from the La Salle University basketball scandal, would all manage to find a way to play in the NBA at some point in their future careers despite the severity of the scandals at hand.

-On August 12, 2008, an anonymous user edited the Wikipedia article on the scandal, naming former player Joe Streater as an accomplice in the point-shaving, recruited by Kuhn alongside Sweeney.
-No source was given for this claim, with Streater's last appearance for the team occurring in the 1977–78 season, but this claim remained for more than five years, resulting in a number of media sites including Bleacher Report, ESPN and Yahoo News erroneously naming him as a point-shaver.
+On August 12, 2008, an anonymous user edited the Wikipedia article on the scandal, naming former player Joe Streater as an accomplice in the point-shaving, claiming he had been recruited by Kuhn alongside Sweeney.
+No source was given for this claim, with Streater's last appearance for the team occurring in the 1977–78 season, but the claim remained for more than five years, resulting in a number of media sites including Bleacher Report, ESPN and Yahoo News erroneously naming him as a point-shaver.

-In 2014, the ESPN-produced 30 for 30 series debuted Playing for the Mob, the story about how Hill and his Pittsburgh associates, and several Boston College basketball players, perpetrated the point-shaving scheme during the 1978–79 season, an episode briefly mentioned in the movie Goodfellas.
-The documentary, narrated by Ray Liotta (who portrayed Hill in the film), was set up so that the viewer needed to watch Goodfellas beforehand to understand many of the references in the story.
+In 2014, the ESPN-produced 30 for 30 series debuted Playing for the Mob, the story about how the point-shaving scheme during the 1978–79 season unfolded.
+The documentary, narrated by Ray Liotta (who portrayed Hill in the film Goodfellas), was set up so that the viewer needed to watch Goodfellas beforehand to understand many of the references in the story.

+Rick Kuhn died December 22, 2024, at his home in Pennsylvania.
+He was 69, and suffered from pancreatic cancer.